 The School of Mafia Leadership

 One thing I observed about the Mafia having grown up in a Chicago suburb was that they knew how to lead.
-No one ever questioned whether or not they knew how.
+No one ever questioned this.
 Most of their methods however, involved fear and intimidation.
 One thing’s for sure, their variety of leadership always got the job done, at least until the Feds caught up with them.
 I think it should be pretty obvious to Christian leaders that not every method of leadership is worthy of emulating.
 Too many ministry leaders act like graduates of the school of Mafia leadership.
 It doesn’t take long for those serving alongside these folks to notice the traits and feel the brutality.
 Leadership of any kind will always bear its appropriate fruit.
 Only good leadership will bear good fruit yet so many are drawn to lead by dishonorable tactics.
 Though you might be tempted to slip over to the leadership dark side, these four traits and activities will always get you in trouble.

 1. Unchecked Authority

 Without question there needs to be an authority structure in the local church.
 However, any organizational flow chart with only one unaccountable leader at the top is flawed and fails to represent the character of God.
 Good leaders will seek out accountability.
 I often ask another pastor to read a letter or statement before I hit the send button.
 Why?
 Because I want to be open to the critique of others.
 Mutual accountability keeps our motives and agendas in check.
 It shows we’re not beyond the scrutiny of others and makes it known that authority never belongs to us alone.
 Wise leaders who are humble will make themselves accountable to others.
 Those who don’t will find that trouble is not far behind.

 2. Hidden Agendas